jpurrutia/music-auction-bidding/README.md

 Based on current priorities, we're focusing on improving data quality and pricing calculation accuracy.
 With AI assistance, we can complete these priority tasks in approximately **5-8 days total** (compared to 12-17 days with manual development):

-1. **Task 3: Additional API Sources** (2-3 days with AI)
+1. **Task 3: Additional API Sources** (1.5-2 days with AI)
-   - Adding eBay API integration first to complement Reverb data with a broader marketplace
+   - Adding eBay API integration to complement Reverb with a broader general marketplace
-   - Incorporating retail sources like Sweetwater for true MSRP comparisons
+   - Incorporating Sweetwater as primary retail source for true MSRP benchmark pricing
+   - Leveraging Reverb Handpicked Collections for curated quality reference listings
-   - Creating a cross-reference system to improve price confidence metrics
+   - Creating a cross-reference system between these sources to improve price confidence

 2. **Task 4: Enhanced Search Algorithm** (1-2 days with AI)
    - Improving text matching to get more relevant market listings